 Summer Safety Tips

-Help keep your family safe this summer by practicing fire and CO safety!
+Help keep your family safe this summer by practicing fire, CO and 4th of July safety!
 While your kids are out of school, take this time to learn how you can help be prepared at home by following our summer safety tips.
 Be sure to involve the entire family so everyone is aware of how to prevent fires from starting and what to do in case of a fire or carbon monoxide emergency does occur.

 Install Smoke and Carbon Monoxide Alarms